orri93/PidAutotunerToolkitDotNet/README.md

+# Goals

+PID Toolkit is a collection of software libraries and executable for PID controllers and tuning.

+# Building

-# PidAutotunerToolkitDotNet
+# Installing
-.Net Core 2 version of Arduino PID AutoTune Library and matlab Autotuner PID Toolkit